 And that’s all you’ll get out of me, plotwise.
 With the basic elements in place — babysitter with boyfriend problems, lovelorn adolescent, comic-relief friend, an empty house — Peckover plays the music as written for a while before veering off into his own clever variations.
 The girl-in-peril scenario comes to involve issues of masculinity and entitlement, played for laughs that grow darker as the action progresses.
 Like his characters, Peckover makes some questionable choices that he doesn’t seem to realize are questionable.
 (For example, the parents are given vivid personalities, then dismissed from the film.)
 But he refrains from showing the graphic, gory details — a sign of restraint.

 Olivia DeJonge is stellar as the beleaguered babysitter, vividly playing a range of emotions as her fortunes change throughout the night.
 Unfortunately (and you hate to lay a lot of blame on a kid), Levi Miller’s performance as Luke is a great hindrance.
-It’s a tricky role anyway, with a lot of intensity and layers to it, and Miller (who played Peter in last year’s Hugh Jackman film “Pan”) isn’t up to the task.
+It’s a tricky role anyway, with a lot of intensity and layers to it, and Miller (who played Peter in the 2015 Hugh Jackman film “Pan”) isn’t up to the task.
 Still, the film’s ingenious plotting and wicked sense of humor shine through.

 B- (1 hr., 25 min.; )